A groin cup is a groin cup, right?

 However, in baseball or softball, an outfielder would be far less likely to take a hard shot to the groin than the catcher would.
 The catcher is forced to keep his legs spread the entire time he plays, genitals are exactly in the strike zone, and the ball is traveling at a high rate of speed.
 Same with a female catcher.
 Hockey players have unique challenges as well due to the speed of the puck and “fouling” using their sticks to hit other players.

-This creates very different needs for protection, and so a cup for that sport is used.
+This creates very different needs for crotch protection, and so an athletic cup for that sport is used.

 It’s one thing to be in terrible pain, but it is another to require medical care.

-A single cup is not designed for all sports.
+A single athletic cup is not designed for all sports.

 Sports Injury Researcher, United States